 Roast the squash:

 - Use a heavy chef's knife or cleaver and cut the kabocha squash in half.
 Scoop out the seeds.
 Continue cutting into a few large pieces.
 Make sure the squash is stable on your cutting board before you start to cut it.

 - Carefully and slowly start removing the skin with your knife.
-(If it is too challenging you can roast the squash for 20 min until it softens a bit and try again.
+(If it is too challenging, you can roast the squash for 20 min until it softens a bit and try again)

-- Dry the mushrooms as much as you can using a kitchen towel.
+- Remove mushrooms on a paper towel.
+Set broth aside.Dry the mushrooms as much as you can using a kitchen towel.
 Roughly cut them in small pieces.

 - In a large pot, heat 2 tbs olive oil.
 Add the mushrooms, season with salt and pepper and sauté for a few minutes, until edges are crispy.
 Remove from pot and set aside.
-You will need the mushrooms later for serving.
+You will use the mushrooms later for serving.

 Make the soup